apetenchea/cdroot/source/_posts/time-in-distributed-systems/code/broadcasting/readme.md

 python test.py --ports 9000 9001 9002 --check
 ```

+To kill all running replicas, use the following command (warning, this will kill all running Python processes):
+- Linux: `pkill python`
+- Windows: `taskkill /f /im python.exe`

 ## Practical considerations

 Note that this is not a production-ready implementation.
 It is meant to be a simple example of a leaderless